luarmcouto/luarmcouto/README.md

 <p>
   Hi 👋, I'm Luã!
 A passionate Data Science student from Brazil, based in Portugal, Porto.

-  - 🌱 I’m currently studying Software engenhary at 42 Porto.
+  - 🌱 I’m currently studying Software Engineering at 42 Porto.

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with AI and Machine Learning.
 </p>